CTerry001/cterry001.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Just a former TAC engineer, passionate about technology, who stumbled, faced his demons, and fought to reclaim his life.
-Now I'm sober, driven, and eager to rebuild my career while exploring my curiosities and expanding my skill set.
+A former firewall TAC engineer, passionate about linux & cybersecurity, documenting his journey back from the bottom.